-There will be a detailed safety and course briefing before the race start.
+There will be a mandatory and detailed safety and course briefing before the race start.
 A member of every crew (captain or cox) must attend this Safety Briefing and a sign-in sheet will record signatures.
 Crews who have not attended the Safety Briefing will not be permitted to launch or race.

 - Crosshaven (RCYC Dingy Hut): 11:00

 The provisional first start time from Crosshaven is 12:45.
 Boats will start to arrive at the finish line around 14:30.